Tsushima Island: Geography

-Tsushima Island is located west of the Kanmon Strait at a latitude between Honshu and Kyushu of the Japanese mainland.
-The Korea Strait splits at the Tsushima Island Archipelago into two channels; the wider channel, closer to the mainland of Japan, is the Tsushima Strait. Ōfunakoshi-Seto and Manzeki-Seto, the two canals built in 1671 and 1900 respectively, connect the deep indentation of Asō Bay (浅茅湾) to the east side of the island.
+Tsushima is located west of the Kanmon Strait at a latitude between Honshu and Kyushu of the Japanese mainland.
+The Korea Strait splits at the Tsushima Archipelago into two channels; the wider channel, closer to the mainland of Japan, is the Tsushima Strait. Ōfunakoshi-Seto and Manzeki-Seto, the two canals built in 1671 and 1900 respectively, connect the deep indentation of Asō Bay (浅茅湾) to the east side of the island.
 The archipelago comprises over 100 smaller islets in addition to the main island.

 Tsushima is the closest Japanese territory to the Korean Peninsula, lying approximately 50 km from Busan.
 On a clear day, the hills and mountains of the Korean peninsula are visible from the higher elevations on the two northern mountains.
 The nearest Japanese port, Iki, situated on Iki Island within the Tsushima Basin, is also 50 km away.
-Tsushima Island and Iki Island are collectively within the borders of the Iki–Tsushima Quasi-National Park, designated as a nature preserve and protected from further development.
+Tsushima and Iki Island are collectively within the borders of the Iki–Tsushima Quasi-National Park, designated as a nature preserve and protected from further development.
 Much of Tsushima (89%) is covered by natural vegetation and mountains.
-Tsushima Island has many mountains such as the Mt.
+Tsushima has many mountains such as Mt.
 Ohira, Mt.
 Yatate, Mt.
 Hokogatake, Mt.
 Koyasan, Mt.
-Ontake, Mt.
+Ontake, and Mt.
 Gogen.

-The Government of Japan administers Tsushima Island as a single entity despite the artificial waterways that have separated it into two islands.
+The government of Japan administers Tsushima as a single entity despite the artificial waterways that have separated it into two islands.
 The northern area is known as Kamino-shima (上島), and the southern island as Shimono-shima (下島).
 Both sub-islands have a pair of mountains.
-Shimo-no-shima has Mount Yatate (矢立山), standing 649 m high, and Ariake-yama (有明山), at 558 m high.
+Shimo-no-Shima has Mount Yatate (矢立山), standing 649 m high, and Ariake-yama (有明山), at 558 m high.
 Kami-no-shima has Mi-take (御嶽), 487 m.
 The two main sections of the island are now joined by a combination bridge and causeway.
 The island has a total area of 696.26 km2.

 Climate

 Tsushima has a marine humid subtropical climate strongly influenced by monsoon winds.
 The average temperature is 15.8 C, and the average yearly precipitation is 2,132.6 mm.
 The highest temperature ever recorded on the island is 36.6 C, on 20 August 2013, and the lowest -6.8 C, in 1895.
 Throughout most of the year, Tsushima is 1–2 °C cooler than the city of Nagasaki.
 The island's rainfall is generally higher than that of the main islands of Japan; this is attributed to the difference in their size.
 Because Tsushima is small and isolated, it is exposed on all sides to moist marine air, which releases precipitation as it ascends the island's steep slopes.
-Continental monsoon winds carry loess, a dust which is a highly fertile mix of clay and sand, from China in the spring and cool the island in the winter.
+Continental monsoon winds carry loess, dust which is a highly fertile mix of clay and sand, from China in the spring and cools the island in the winter.